The Colorado Rockies are dramatic and beautiful—a great place to explore, make new friends and have fun.

 Rocky Mountain Adventure offers two spectacular weeks out West.
-The trip is perfectly paced: start with day hikes at a lower elevation, an introduction to climbing, move to more challenging day hikes and celebrate the end of two phenomenal weeks with rafting.
+The trip is perfectly paced: start with day hikes, then add in an introduction to climbing.
+Finally, celebrate the end of two phenomenal weeks with rafting.

 As with every Overland trip, you’ll be in the capable, caring hands of two wonderful Overland leaders.
-We call them leaders, but they’re more than that, much more: they’re leaders, yes, but they’re also mentors, role models, friends.
+We call them leaders, but they’re much more than that: they’re mentors, role models … friends.

-When you head home, you’ll take the some of the Rockies with you.
-The Rocky Mountains will be a part of you—we know it will.
-And you’ll be back.
-We know that, too.
+When you head home, you’ll take some of the Rockies with you.
+These mountains will be a part of you—we know they will.
+And you’ll be back—we know that, too.

 Reed’s leaders truly helped to bring out the very best in him!